 Looking for Answers?

-The ELI was founded in 1992.
-It has a reputation of excellence in teaching ESL and in student services.
-The ELI is one of the few Ontario college ESL programs specifically for international students.
-In addition, Seneca is one of the largest colleges in Canada.
-Being large comes with many advantages, such as more resources, facilities and opportunities for students.
+The ELI at Seneca is one of the few Ontario college ESL programs designed specifically for international students.
+Seneca is also one of the largest colleges in Canada, meaning we can offer more resources, facilities and opportunities for students.

-The tuition fee for one level of ELI is approximately $3,500.
-This includes health insurance.
+Tuition for one level of ELI is approximately $3,500, which includes health insurance.
 Books and supplies are approximately $100 per level.
 Living costs are approximately $2,500 per level.
 Read more about ELI fees and expenses.

 The ELI is the same high quality as your professional program, including the professors, the facilities, the resources and the services.
 When you are an ELI student, you are a Seneca student, benefiting from the same excellence in academic standards.

 You can work on campus while you are in the ELI.
-When you are in your professional program, you can start working off campus for up to 24 hours per week immediately.
+When you are in your professional program, you can start working off campus for up to 20 hours per week.

-The ELI will prepare you for academic studies in English at the university and college level.
-Each institution has its own English requirements.
+Yes, the ELI will prepare you for academic studies in English at the university and college level.
+Keep in mind that each institution has its own English requirements.

 If you start Level 8 in March, May, July or November, Level 8 will last seven weeks.
 We call this a Short Level 8.
 You will study 16 hours of English, one college subject for credit or an Advanced English Skills subject, plus five lab hours per week, for a total of 25 hours per week.

 If you start Level 8 in January, May or September, Level 8 will last 14 weeks.
 We call this a Long Level 8.
-You will study eight hours of English, up to three college subjects for credit, or an Advanced English Skills subject and five lab hours per week, for a total of 25 hours per week.
+You will study eight hours of English, up to three college subjects for credit, or an Advanced English Skills subject, plus five lab hours per week, for a total of 25 hours per week.

 In May, you have the choice between Short Level 8 and Long Level 8.